Aleshka5/Test_Alex/README.md

 <h1>Part one:scrapping images from the website</h1>
 <h2>Introduce</h2>
-If we want to read Russian version of this state go <a href="https://github.com/Aleshka5/Test_Alex">here</a>.
+If you would like to read Russian version of this state go <a href="https://github.com/Aleshka5/Test_Alex">there</a>.
 <h2>First steps</h2>

 I started by trying to parse website source with use the request library.